-The Procurement Officer or Board of Education or its designee may waive any bonding requirement if it determines in writing that:
+The Procurement Official may waive any bonding requirement if it determines in writing that:

-- (1) bonds cannot reasonably be obtained for the work involved; - (2) the cost of the bond exceeds the risk to the District; or

-(3) bonds are not necessary to protect the District's interests.
+- 1. bonds cannot reasonably be obtained for the work involved; - 2. the cost of the bond exceeds the risk to the District; or - 3. bonds are not necessary to protect the District's interests.

 If the District fails to obtain a payment bond it may become liable for unpaid amounts as provided by Utah Code § 14-1-19.

 Utah Admin.
 Rules R33-11-303 (June 21, 2017)